shuyuanx/SI206_FP/ReadMe.txt

     •“twitter_info.py”: a twitter authentication file.
 It should include consumer_key, consumer_secret, access_token, access_token_secret.

 FILES NEEDED:
-  none
-  No additional files needs to be included for this program to run, except the modules and “twitter_info.py” mentioned above
+  No additional files need to be included for this program to run, except the modules and “twitter_info.py” mentioned above.

 FUNCTIONS:
   •Name:  get_movie_data